dapritchard/jiraworklog/README.md

     * `end`: a string specifying the worklogs end datetime format.
 This should be omitted or `null` if there is no end datetime column.
     * `timezone` If your timezone information is already included within your worklog start and end datetime strings then this should be omitted or `null`.
 Otherwise, it is a string specifying your timezone.

-        The list of known timezone strings can be found by running either `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see the most common timezones or `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see all available timezones.
+        The list of allowed timezone strings can be found by running either `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see the most common timezones or `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see all available timezones.
     * `delimiter2` a single-character string specifying the character upon which to split the tags (this can be omitted or `null`).
 If `delimiter2` is omitted or `null` then no tag splitting is performed.

 * `dialect`: a mapping specifying the parsing of the delimiter-separated values data (this can be omitted or `null`).